Skip to main content

 Teaching will take place at the Bishop Burton campus in East Yorkshire, UK.

-The Floristry Practice module in year one and Floristry Enterprise and Entrepreneurship module in year two allow you to take part in a work placement, freelance work, enter a floristry competition (subject to availability) or develop and undertake a relevant floristry enterprise.
+The Floristry Workshop Practice module in year one and Industry and Design module in year two support you to take part in a real work practice assessments such as: freelance work, enter a floristry competition (subject to availability) or develop and undertake a relevant floristry enterprise.
+Relevant extra-curricular activity and/or work experience is encouraged to enhance your learning.

-The assessment methods used will require you to use a range of approaches demonstrating knowledge and skills across a range of contexts.
-By adopting a wider range of assessment methods, it will promote a more inclusive approach with consideration to individual learning styles.
-Assessment includes written assignments, presentations, practical work, online portfolio and coursework.
+The assessment methods used for each module will involve a variety of approaches demonstrating knowledge and skills across a range of contexts, reflecting an innovative and creative approach to assessment to cater for students individual learning styles.
+Assessments include written assignments, presentations, sketchbooks, digital portfolios, research and development and practical assessments.
 There are no formal examinations.
 Opportunities for feedback on assessments are available prior to the final submission to support your development and achievement.
-Staff aim to return assessed work within a 20 working day timeframe (not including holidays) so that you can most benefit from the feedback.
+Staff aim to return assessed work within a 20-working day timeframe (not including holidays) so that you can most benefit from the feedback.

 • A tablet, laptop and/or stationery to take notes in lectures and seminars.